backstage/backstage/docs/references/glossary.md

 https://backstage.io/docs/permissions/overview

-## Permission Resource

-Not to be confused with [Software Catalog resources](#resource).
-Permission resources represent the objects that users interact with and that can be permissioned.

-## Permission Rule

-Rules are predicate-based controls that tap into a [resource](#permission-resource)'s data.

 ## Persona

 Alternative term for a [User Role](#user-role).

 ## Plugin

 A module in Backstage that adds a feature.
-All functionality in Backstage, even the core features, are implemented as plugins.
+All functionality outside of [the Backstage framework](#backstage-framework), even the core features, are implemented as plugins.

 ## Policy